Shaden03/TCP-Client-Server-project/README.md

 8- Used [I0Exception] and [uknownHostException] for Handling any error<br>
 <img width="488" alt="Screenshot 1444-08-09 at 8 02 22 PM" src="https://user-images.githubusercontent.com/116809090/222210067-0ef5cc45-c34c-4f7a-a1b7-e2640e1fc08a.png"><br>
 <br>
+> ## Steps for setting up the network

+1. Connect Mac(Server) device to a network<br>
+2. Copy IP address on Network (Server)  , so that both ( Server)and (client ) have the same network.<br>
+3. Make sure that you Connect the  [client] with the same network as [Server].<br>
+4. Paste the IP address that you copied from Server device [Mac] in the client [Window]code so you can activate the connection between the two devices , Successfully the connection had done.